A near-term bar-chart of projected spot improvement projects is available here.

-- A river flood occurs when water levels rise over the top of river banks due to excessive rain from tropical systems making landfall, persistent thunderstorms over the river’s watershed for extended periods of time, combined rainfall and snowmelt,
+- A river flood occurs when water levels rise over the top of river banks due to excessive rain from tropical systems making landfall, persistent thunderstorms over the river’s watershed for extended periods of time, and/or combined rainfall and snowmelt.

 - Sanitary sewer backups occur when rising ground water and inflow from stormwater get into the sanitary sewers, through cracks and joints in pipes, roof downspouts, and holes in manhole lids.
 Sanitary sewers are separate systems from the storm sewers (other than Combined Sewers in Old Town).
 However, they are subject to inflow and infiltration into the pipes from various sources and during large storm events, can become surcharged from these sources and flood basement drains and drains in walkout basement stairwells.
 See the City’s Infiltration & Inflow Program for more information.

 - A riverine flood (tidally influenced) is caused by higher than average high tide and worsened by heavy rainfall and generally occurs along the Potomac River waterfront.

 What is FEMA floodplain and remapping process?

 The City is participating in a Flood Insurance Study being conducted by the Federal Emergency Management Agency (FEMA) to update the City’s current floodplain maps.
 FEMA’s mapped floodplains focus on the regulatory 100-year floodplain that the agency maps to assign risk.
 Flood risk associated with the 100-year floodplain changes over time due to weather patterns, land development, and erosion.
 The changes are likely to affect some residential and commercial property owners, who may need to obtain coverage under a new flood insurance policy or alter existing policies.
 FEMA began this process in 2014.
 FEMA sent the City draft revised maps in April 2020.
 Preliminary maps are due to be published by FEMA in September 2020.
 Learn more.

 Why did I get water in my home during recent rain events?